softwareplace/goserve/README.md

   Go routers.
 - **Middleware Order**: The `apply-gorilla-middleware-first-to-last` option guarantees correct middleware application order.
-- **Custom Templates**: Utilize hosted templates to align generated code with `http-utils` conventions.
+- **Custom Templates**: Utilize hosted templates to align generated code with `goserve` conventions.

-By following these steps, you can harness the full potential of `http-utils` to build secure, scalable, and maintainable HTTP servers in Go.
+By following these steps, you can harness the full potential of `goserve` to build secure, scalable, and maintainable HTTP servers in Go.

 ---